EV Charge Calculator

 What is a BEV, and how is it different from an EV, PHEV, and HEV?

 EV (electric vehicle) is an umbrella term for any vehicle driven by an electric motor.
-A BEV (battery electric vehicle) is a fully electric car powered entirely by its battery and charged from the electricity grid, with no petrol engine — this is the type this calculator is built for.
+A BEV (battery electric vehicle) is a fully electric car powered entirely by its battery and charged from the electricity grid, with no petrol engine.
+This is the type this calculator is built for.
 A PHEV (plug-in hybrid) pairs a petrol engine with a battery you can charge from the grid.
 An HEV is an ordinary hybrid that can't be plugged in; its battery recharges itself while you drive.
 There are also FCEVs, which run on hydrogen fuel cells.
-This calculator is for cars you charge from the grid (BEVs, and PHEVs in electric mode), so ordinary hybrids like the BYD M6 DM or Nissan Kicks e-Power aren't included.
+This calculator is for cars you charge from the grid (BEVs, and PHEVs in electric mode), so ordinary hybrids like the Toyota Corolla Cross Hybrid or Nissan Kicks e-Power aren't included.

 Compare more cars